Ritchie Pickett

-Ritchie Pickett (16 February 1955 – 13 March 2011) was a New Zealand country music singer-songwriter who was born in Morrinsville, in the Waikato region.
+Ritchie Pickett (16 February 1955 – 13 March 2011) was a New Zealand country music singer-songwriter.

+Early life

+Ritchie Pickett was born in Morrinsville, in the Waikato region, on 16 February 1955.

+Career

 Pickett has been described as one of New Zealand's "kings of country/rock".

 He began playing in rock 'n' roll bands such as Graffiti, which toured New Zealand with singer Tom Sharplin in the mid-1970s, before joining heavy metal/prog rock band Think, with whom he recorded an album.

 Think relocated to Sydney, where they broke up and Pickett formed his own band called Snuff.
 In 1981, Pickett was transported back to Waikato Hospital in New Zealand.

 In the early 1980s, he formed country music band Ritchie Pickett & the Inlaws which toured New Zealand relentlessly and released an acclaimed LP, but disbanded in 1985.
 He was also a regular performer on the high-rating primetime television show That's Country.

 Pickett fronted several Waikato bands through the late 1980s and early 1990s, including the Jones Boys, the Fat Band, Stingray Martini's Excellent Duckbeast (featuring Tim Armstrong) and the Disturbance, before working mainly under his own name.

 In a newspaper article detailing Bay of Plenty music of the late 1980s it was reported, "Ruling the roost at the time – or at least Tauranga's most well-known performer thanks to a stint on TV and a major label album (LP of course) – was Ritchie Pickett, with his band the Jones Boys, featuring bassist/singer Chris Gunn."